 Those examples above are great bullet points that would be perfect to add to a resume’s experience section - or even as a top highlight in your resume summary or objective statement.

-Just remember this: Your first display of communication skills are when you hand in your cover letter and resume (and job application, perhaps).
+Just remember this: Your first display of communication skills is when you hand in your cover letter and resume (and job application, perhaps).

 Your grammar skills, writing, and storytelling are immediately tested, so if you want to make a great first impression regarding your communication skills, make sure you know how to write a resume and cover letter correctly.